d3/d3-shape/README.md

 <a name="symbol_size" href="#symbol_size">#</a> <i>symbol</i>.<b>size</b>([<i>size</i>]) [<>](https://github.com/d3/d3-shape/blob/master/src/symbol.js#L37 "Source")

 If *size* is specified, sets the size to the specified function or number and returns this symbol generator.
+When the *size* is a function it will receive the arguments passed into the symbol generator; if used with a selection then the function is evaluated for each selected element, in order, being passed the current datum (d), the current index (i), and the current group (nodes).
 If *size* is not specified, returns the current size accessor, which defaults to:

 ```js
 function size() {